Imaad Zuberi: Career

+Political support

+He was a top fundraiser for President Barack Obama's 2012 re-election campaign and in 2015 was listed as a "Hillblazer," as those who raised at least $100,000 for Hillary Clinton's 2016 presidential campaign were known.
+In 2017, Zuberi contributed $900,000 to Donald Trump's presidential inaugural committee.

+He also supported Democrat Terry McAuliffe's 2013 Virginia gubernatorial campaign and the Organizing for Action advocacy group.

+Philanthropy

+Zuberi has supported the Smithsonian National Museum of American History, the Clinton Foundation and UCLA.

+Criminal charges

+On February 4, 2019, federal prosecutors in New York subpoenaed communications between Zuberi and the Inaugural Committee as part of a broader investigation that included fraud and money laundering.

 On October 22, 2019, Zuberi agreed to plead guilty to charges of falsifying records of his work as a foreign agent, tax evasion, and making nearly $1 million in illegal campaign contributions.
 Court documents alleged that Zuberi sought contributions from individuals in Bahrain and Sri Lanka, but instead kept the majority of the money for himself.
 On February 18, 2021, a federal judge sentenced Zuberi to twelve years in prison for falsifying records to conceal his foreign lobbying of high-level U.S. government officials.
 He was also fined $1.75 million and ordered to pay the government $15.7 million in restitution.

 President Donald Trump commuted Zuberi's sentence on May 28, 2025.